Anroc/identity-blockchain/task-definition/closure-registrar-contract.md

 ## Components

 ### Provider (who want's a clouser)

 #### Logic
-* provide services in the form of api?
-* define, which kind of clouser is necessary for each service
+* define endpoint to initalize clouser request
 * handle user's request which either contains a clouser or the adress of a provider who verifies the clouser
-	* if no clouser, send clouser request to provider adress
+	* if no clouser, send clouser request to provider address

 ### User

 #### Frontend
-* create an view where the user see all clouser
+* create an view where the user see's all his clousers
-* create an view where the user see all the clouser requests and where he can deny or accept those requests
+* create an view where the user see's all the clouser requests and where he can deny or accept those requests

 #### Database
 * save clouser
 * save claims
-* define queries regarding requesting provider
+* define queries regarding which provider provides which clousers

 #### Logic
 * manage interaction
-	* send service request
-	* handle respsonse and identifiy necessary clouser
+	* handle respsonse and identifiy necessary clousers
 	* if clouser exists send clouser, if not send verifying provider adresse
-	* provide interface which get's all the clousers
+	* provide interface which receice a clousers
 * push user claims and clousers into database
-* get user claims and clousers from the db and provide's it for the FE
+* get user claims and clousers from the db and forward it to the FE
-* manages users decision if want's to accept or deny a clouser request
+* manage user decision if want's to accept or deny a clouser request

 #### Blockchain client
 * create approval response and forward it to blockchain